 But still, I started planning everything.
 I read books, dreamed about interior designs and what specialty coffee and food to offer…

 Barista and roasting skills

-And, I started working at ‘Awake’ cafe in Frankfurt in January 2014, part time on Saturdays, when ever possible, to get to know the craft behind making and serving coffee to people.
+And, I started working at ‘Awake’ cafe, which is now ‘The Good Coffee’ in Frankfurt in January 2014, part time on Saturdays, when ever possible, to get to know the craft behind making and serving coffee to people.
 Later that year, I even cut down my corporate job to only 4 days/week, so I was able to work at the cafe 1-2 times a week.

 It was also in 2014, when Specialty coffee hooked me completely.
 I not only attended the German Barista Camp in August 2014, where I met so many wonderful coffee people – most of them still are making the core of my coffee network.